Dominic Smith Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The Padres have a 3.95 team ERA that ranks 11th among all MLB pitching staffs.
+- The Padres' 3.96 team ERA ranks 10th among all MLB pitching staffs.

-- The Padres rank 13th in baseball in home runs surrendered (55 total, 1.1 per game).
+- Padres pitchers combine to rank 12th in baseball in home runs surrendered (55 total, 1.1 per game).

-- The lefty last appeared on Sunday, May 14 against the Los Angeles Dodgers, when he went 5 2/3 innings, allowing four earned runs while giving up three hits.
+- His last appearance was on Saturday against the Boston Red Sox, when the lefty tossed four innings, surrendering six earned runs while allowing five hits.

-- The 23-year-old has amassed an ERA of 3.42, with 5.3 strikeouts per nine innings, in six games this season.
-Opponents have a .222 batting average against him.
+- The 30-year-old has a 5.60 ERA and 9.6 strikeouts per nine innings in nine games this season, while allowing a batting average of .247 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.